MayankJasoria/Dynamo-Like-DB/README.md

 # Dynamo-Like-DB

 Dynamo-Like-DB is a distributed object based storage service inspired from [Amazon DynamoDB](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).

 DLD's features include:
 * Gossip protocol, for node disovery and failure detection.
 * Vector clock based versioning system for objects.
 * Consistent Hashing

+DLD was tested on a system of 4 VMs.
+The implementation, however is not bug-free.

+### Compilation
+To compile the project, pull the project using